palapav/react-projects/README.md

 # react-projects
-A collection of mini react web apps that I have completed.
+A collection of mini react web apps that I completed.